rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-09-29-berlin-marathon-2023.md

 The event was very well organized.
 There are a lot of officers and they provide crystal clear information, also first aid units and security units.
 There are drinking water and energy drink stations for you along the way (every 5 km) and there are fruits such as bananas and apples as well.

-🎶 Playlist that I listened to while running the Berlin Marathon 2023:
-<a href="https://www.youtube.com/playlist?list=PLt-twymrmZ2cIixvDO1zjWMcz7IrjPxXw">Click Here</a>

 Happy running!